ClouDesire/docusaurus/docs/syndication.md

 ### Replying to events

-The platform expects that you reply with a `204  -  No content` response( with an empty response body).
+The platform expects that you reply with a `204 - No content` response (with an empty response body).

-If you return a `200  - OK` reply with body message, it will be accepted but the content will be discarded.
+If you reply with a `200 - OK` and a payload it's fine too, but the payload will be automatically discarded.

 If the response contains a non-2xx status code (4xx & 5xx), the notification
-will be retried at the next loop, until the endpoint will return a 2xx status code.
+will be retried with an exponential back-off, until the endpoint will return a `204` status code.

 ## Workflow of a Subscription